XML Outline View

-oXygen includes a powerful outliner, which is automatically synchronized with
+oXygen XML Editor includes a powerful Outline view that is

-The Outline view, located in the bottom left part of the main editor window,
+By default, the Outline view is located in the bottom left part of the main editor

-The XML Outliner displays a general overview of tags within the currently edited
+The XML Outline view displays a general overview of tags within the currently

-XML Document.
-It shows the hierarchical dependencies between the elements, making it
+edited XML Document.
+It shows the hierarchical dependencies between the elements and

 When hovering over elements in the Outline view, a short text is displayed that